Andrew-2609/go-sse-sample/README.md

 ### SSE Hub (`pkg/sse/sse_hub.go`)

-The core component that manages all SSE functionality:
+The core component that manages all SSE functionality.
+Implemented as a singleton pattern for global access:

+- **Singleton Pattern**: Initialized once with `InitializeSSEHub()` and accessed via `GetSSEHub()`
 - **Client Registration**: Registers new SSE clients via `Register` channel
 - **Client Unregistration**: Removes disconnected clients via `Unregister` channel
 - **Event Broadcasting**: Receives events via `Broadcast` channel and sends to all clients
 - **Client Limit**: Maximum concurrent clients (default: 10,000) - oldest disconnected when limit reached
 - **Slow Client Handling**: Non-blocking sends - drops clients if their channel is full
-- **Thread-Safe**: Uses channels for safe concurrent operations
+- **Thread-Safe**: Uses channels and `sync.Once` for safe concurrent operations

+**Initialization**: The SSE Hub is initialized during application startup in `main.go` with the event store and max clients configuration.
+Controllers and use cases access it via `sse.GetSSEHub()`.

 ### Event Store (`pkg/sse/event_store.go`)